klei1984/max/build.md

 At this stage we should be standing inside the source code's root folder.
 Here we should create a build folder where all the output and temporary files will be placed by the build environment.
 E.g. `mkdir build && cd build`.

 After entering the newly created build folder configure cmake to create a Debug build.
-Note that as long as the project is under heavy development and is full of assembler tricks it is best to keep to Debug builds with no compiler and link time optimizations of any kind.
+Note that as long as the project is under heavy development it is best to keep to Debug builds with no compiler and link time optimizations of any kind.

 ```
-cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX="C:/Program Files (x86)/max" -DSDL2_DIR=/mingw32/lib/cmake/SDL2 ..
+cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX="C:/Program Files (x86)/max" ..
 ```

 and finally we can build our game executable

 ```
-cmake --build .
+cmake --build . --parallel
 ```

 If everything went well then the built executable will be found right inside the build folder called `maxrun.exe`.

-The new executable should be placed into the location where the original maxrun.exe file is found within the game's install folder replacing the old one.
+The new executable and any new game assets should be placed into the location where the original maxrun.exe file is found within the game's install folder replacing the old one.
 It is recommended to create a backup copy of the old executable.

 ## References